Bluetooth-Compose/Bluetooth-Compose/README.md

 ### Or what about:

 - feeding a bluetooth peripheral IoT device with a ```bluetooth-compose.yml``` file and have it auto-configure it's advertisements, services, characteristics, and descriptors, so that a bluetooth central mobile app, or another bluetooth device, can connect to it!
-Because bluetooth-compose in the AR space allows automation to invisibly occur!
+Because bluetooth-compose in the AR space even allows automation to invisibly occur!

 *We can!*